W01fw00d/thenursewhocoded/ckpgf8w6e09qc3as14gvl4ze5.md

 ### 💔 Cons

-- 📄 You need an engineering degree to even get a visa.
+- 📄 You need a software engineering / Computer Science degree to even get a visa.
 The Japanese government is not really interested in workers that don't have high education 👩🏽‍🎓.
 There are ways to legally bypass this, of course, because Japanese companies desperately need tech workers even if they are self-taught 💪🏾; but it's gonna be harder for you to find a good job 💼 and find a company that wants to help you get a visa if you don't have the correct degree for the job

 - 👨🏻‍💻 It's almost impossible to work as an international freelancer from Japan.
 I tried to and even getting professional help for managing my taxes in japanese was not possible, local interpreter agencies only worked with big companies 🏢